Cape Gooseberry

 Cape Gooseberry Smoothie Bowl

-A vibrant smoothie bowl featuring cape gooseberries, banana, and almond milk, topped with granola and seeds for a nutritious breakfast.
+A vibrant smoothie bowl featuring cape gooseberries, banana, and spinach, topped with nuts and seeds for a healthy breakfast.

 - 1/4 cup granola

-- 1. Blend cape gooseberries, banana, and almond milk until smooth.
+- 1. Blend cape gooseberries, banana, spinach, and almond milk until smooth.

-- 2. Pour the smoothie into a bowl and top with granola, chia seeds, and fresh mint leaves.
+- 2. Pour the smoothie into a bowl and top with chia seeds, granola, and a drizzle of almond butter.

 Cape Gooseberry Chia Pudding

-A delightful chia pudding infused with cape gooseberries, offering a nutritious and satisfying dessert or breakfast option.
+A delightful chia pudding infused with cape gooseberries, perfect for a healthy dessert or snack.

 - 1/2 cup chia seeds